-Component Description (1) Internal display switch Turns off the display and initiates Sleep if the display is closed while the power is on.
+Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones Record sound.
+(3) Webcam light On: The webcam is in use.
+(4) Webcam Records video and captures photographs.
+Some products allow you to video conference and chat online using streaming video.
+To use a webcam (integrated camera): Type camera in the taskbar search box, and then select Camera.
+(5) Internal display switch Turns off the display and initiates Sleep if the display is closed while the power is on.
 NOTE: The internal display switch is not visible from the outside of the computer.
-(2) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(3) Internal microphones (2) Record sound.
-(4) Webcam light On: The webcam is in use.
-(5) Webcam Records video and captures photographs.
-Some models allow you to video conference and chat online using streaming video.
-To use the webcam: Type camera in the taskbar search box, and then select Camera.

 ^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.

 For wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.